glowkeeper/reactLecture/presentation/react.md

 ## React

-+ React is an open-source, front end, JavaScript library for building user interfaces
++ React is an open-source, front end, JavaScript framework library for building user interfaces
++ It is designed to take the user (and developer) experience to the next level
 + It is maintained by Facebook and a community of developers

+## React + HTML

 + HTML on its own is a declarative markup language used for describing _how_ things look
-+ JavaScript is a programming language that was originally intended for browsers (client-side)
-+ HTML and JavaScript work together to provide a more interactive user experience
++ HTML and JavaScript together provide an interactive client-side experience for users
-+ React is a JavaScript framework designed to take the user (and developer) experience to the next level
 + Common (expected?) to write React using _JSX_ and use [Babel](https://babeljs.io/) to transpile that into native JavaScript that everyone can use

 # Why React?